Larnaca

-Larnaca is known for its palm-tree seafront also called Finikoudes (Greek: Φινικούδες) as well as the Church of Saint Lazarus, Hala Sultan Tekke, Kamares Aqueduct, and Larnaca Castle.
-It is built on the ruins of ancient Citium, which was the birthplace of Stoic philosopher Zeno.
-Larnaca is home to the country's primary airport, Larnaca International Airport.
+Built on the ruins of Citium - the Ancient Greek city-state - best known as the birthplace of Stoic philosopher Zeno of Citium - Larnaca is home to the Church of Saint Lazarus, Hala Sultan Tekke, the Kamares Aqueduct, Larnaca Castle, Larnaca District Archaeological Museum, and Pierides Museum.
+It attracts many visitors to its beaches, as well as to Finikoudes (Φοινικούδες; Greek for "palm trees"), the city's signature seafront promenade lined with palm trees.
+It gives its name to the country's primary airport, Larnaca International Airport, which is situated in the neighbouring village of Dromolaxia rather than Larnaca proper.
 It also has a seaport and a marina.

-Names
+Name

-The name Larnaca originates from the Ancient Greek noun 'coffer, box; chest, e.g. for household stores; cinerary urn, sarcophagus, coffin; drinking trough, chalice'.
+The name Larnaca originates from the Ancient Greek noun λάρναξ larnax meaning 'coffer', 'box' or 'chest', e.g. for household stores; and by extension, 'cinerary urn', 'sarcophagus', 'coffin'; 'drinking trough', or 'chalice'.
 An informal etymology attributes the origin of the name to the many larnakes (sarcophagi) that have been found in the area.
 Sophocles Hadjisavvas, a state archeologist, states that "[the city's U.S.] consul of the last quarter of the 19th century, claimed to have explored more than 3,000 tombs in the area of Larnaca, so-called after the immense number of sarcophagi found in the modern town".